CraftTweaker/CraftTweaker-Documentation/docs_exported/1.19/sixikutils/docs/mods/sixikutils/utils/game/ExpandServer.md

 ## Implemented Interfaces
-ExpandServer implements the following interfaces.
-That means all methods defined in these interfaces are also available in ExpandServer
+Server implements the following interfaces.
+That means all methods defined in these interfaces are also available in Server

 - [CommandSource](/vanilla/api/command/CommandSource)
 - AutoCloseable